-The Dean's office will provide a diversity summary of the qualified applicants based on the full applicant pool surveyed minus the unqualified applicants reported by the search committee.
+The Dean's Office will provide a diversity summary of the qualified applicants based on the full applicant pool surveyed minus the unqualified applicants reported by the department.

-'Unqualified applicants' are those applicants who do not meet the requirements stipulated in the job advertisement.
+'Unqualified Applicants' are those applicants who do not meet the requirements stipulated in the job advertisement.
 This pertains strictly to the very first screen where you exclude the unqualified applicants according to job advertisement (i.e. if an applicant does not meet a requirement such as '' the successful applicant must have a Ph.D.").
 Don't include those who meet the minimum requirements stipulated in the job ad but don't look competitive.

-If the search committee does not submit the completed spreadsheet of unqualified applicants, the Dean's office will provide a diversity summary of the full applicant pool surveyed, and the diversity of the proposed shortlist will be benchmarked against this full pool.
+If the search committee does not submit the completed spreadsheet of unqualified applicants, the Dean's Office will provide a diversity summary of the full applicant pool surveyed, and the diversity of the proposed shortlist will be benchmarked against this full pool.

-1.4.
+1.5.
 Shortlist review

-The candidate shortlist must be provided to the Dean's office for review, and approval must be received prior to inviting candidates.
-Please send the proposed shortlist to Laura Lockyer-Cotter labelling it with the advertised position's title and WorkDay position number, and the hiring department.
+The candidate shortlist must be provided to the Dean's Office for review, and approval must be received prior to inviting candidates.
+Please send the proposed shortlist to Aven [aven.bendickson@ubc.ca] labelling it with the advertised position's title and WorkDay position number, and the hiring department.